Semiconductor industry in Japan: Decline

 By the late 1990s, the industry's centre of gravity was shifting toward a more specialised model.
 Companies in the United States and elsewhere increasingly separated chip design from manufacturing – fabless design houses focused on R&D and product development, while dedicated semiconductor fabrication plants (such as TSMC, founded in 1987) handled high-volume chip fabrication.
 The horizontal specialisation model allowed faster innovation and cost efficiency.
 Japan's integrated device manufacturers, however, were slow to adapt.
-Most Japanese chip firms continued trying to do everything in-house (from design to fabrication to sales), resulting in the loss of the global dominance.
+Most Japanese chip firms continued trying to do everything in-house (from design to fabrication to sales), resulting in the loss of their global dominance.

 During the period, there were also joint initiatives such as the Asuka and MIRAI projects to advance next-generation process technologies, with a focus on SoC technology and speedy production.
 However, these efforts had limited success.
 Years of coordination and standardisation among Japanese firms, which had once helped them dominate the global chip market, now led to a certain uniformity and lack of diversity in approach.

 Through the 1990s and 2000s, Japanese companies steadily lost ground to South Korean and Taiwanese semiconductor makers.
 South Korea's Samsung Electronics and SK Hynix built large fabs with government backing, and flooded the memory market, taking over the DRAM business that Japanese firms had pioneered.
 Taiwan, on the other hand, became the manufacturing base for the world's fabless chip companies, such as TSMC and UMC, leaving little room for Japan's IDM-centric model.
 American firms, once threatened by Japan, reinvented themselves by focusing on microprocessors (Intel) or fabless design (Qualcomm and NVIDIA).
 By the early 2000s, the outcome of these trends was clear: Japan's semiconductor industry had ceded its leadership.
 Many legendary Japanese chip divisions were consolidated or exited the cutting-edge.
 (For example, in 1999 Hitachi and NEC merged their memory businesses into Elpida Memory, which struggled for years and eventually went bankrupt in 2012, later being acquired by Micron of America) Japan's global semiconductor market share fell below 10% by 2017, a dramatic slide from its ~50% height.